Do employees have a legal right to time off on a bank holiday or any extra bank holidays?

-Robert Tice, Partner & Head of Employment at Flint Bishop LLP says “With calls for St George’s Day and St David’s day to also be made extra bank holidays in their respective countries, the issue of whether or not staff are entitled to time off on bank holidays needs to be addressed by employers.
+Robert Tice says “With calls for St George’s Day and St David’s day to also be made extra bank holidays in their respective countries, the issue of whether or not staff are entitled to time off on bank holidays needs to be addressed by employers.
 Fail to do so and it is likely to create an organisational and financial headache for many businesses”.

-In particular, employers need to be aware if the following when preparing for additional or extra bank holidays:
+In particular, employers need to be aware of the following when preparing for additional or extra bank holidays:

 Do employees have a legal right to time off on a bank holiday?

-Many employers will not realise that employees do not automatically have the right to have time off on bank holidays.
-The Working Time Regulations 1998 (WTR), which govern holiday entitlement, state that employees are entitled to 5.6 weeks of paid annual leave, the equivalent of 28 days for a full time employee.
+Many employers will not realise that employees do not automatically have the right to take time off on bank holidays.
+The Working Time Regulations 1998 (WTR), which govern holiday entitlement, state that employees are entitled to 5.6 weeks of paid annual leave, the equivalent of 28 days for a full-time employee.
 As long as employees are allowed at least this amount of holiday entitlement per year, the WTR will be satisfied, regardless of when in the leave year this is taken.

 Whether or not an employee is entitled to be off work on a specific bank holiday is a matter to be determined by their employment contract and the way in which holiday entitlement is explained within that contract.
 Below are just three examples of the way in which an employee’s holiday entitlement can be expressed within the contract of employment: